 - Consume one or more baked root crops every day: Potatoes, yams, sweet potatoes, turnips, rutabaga, kohlrabi, parsnips, and winter squash are in this category.
 Leftover potatoes, sweet potatoes, and squash make a hearty addition to any breakfast.

-- Make more soups: Soup is one of the easiest and tastiest ways to consume the two cups of vegetables useful for alkalizing at each meal.
+- Make more soups: Alkaline Soup is one of the easiest and tastiest ways to consume the two cups of vegetables useful for alkalizing at each meal.
 A meat base adds protein and flavor, if desired, while a good-quality bullion or miso picks up most any vegetable soup.
 Lentil soup is hearty and particularly alkalizing.
 Below you will find a great lentil soup!

 - Try ginger tea: Ginger root has a very special quality as a substance that warms, enhances digestion, and detoxifies.
 To warm up, try taking a thumbnail size amount of fresh ginger, mincing it up, and steeping it in boiling water.
 Add a bit of honey or sucanat, if desired.
+(See our How To Make Ginger Tea Video Below!)

 Warm the body, bones and soul with alkaline foods this winter.
 It’s easier than you think!

-Lentil Soup with Greens
+Alkaline Soup Lentil with Greens

 1 Tbsp olive oil